dotswg/dots-requirements/draft-ietf-dots-requirements.md

 ============

 This section describes the required features and characteristics of the DOTS protocols.
-The requirements are aligned with, although not directly derived from, the use cases described in [I-D.ietf-dots-use-cases].
+The requirements are informed by the use cases described in [I-D.ietf-dots-use-cases].

-DOTS must at a minimum make it possible for a DOTS client to request a DOTS server's aid in mounting a coordinated defense against a detected attack, and client should similarly be able to withdraw that request arbitrarily.
+DOTS must at a minimum make it possible for a DOTS client to request a DOTS server's aid in mounting a coordinated defense against a detected attack, by signaling inter- or intra-domain using the DOTS protocol.
+DOTS clients should similarly be able to withdraw aid requests arbitrarily.
 Regular feedback between DOTS client and server supplement the defensive alliance by maintaining a common understanding of DOTS peer health and activity.
-Bidirectional communication between DOTS client and server is critical.
+Bidirectional communication between DOTS client and server is therefore critical.

 Yet the DOTS protocol must also work with a set of competing operational goals.
 On the one hand, the protocol must be resilient under extremely hostile network